capouch/oscon17/README.md

 ###Development Version

-Run with webpack, and have hot reload:
+Run with webpack, hot reload is included so there is no need for refreshing the server:

 ```bash
 npm run serve